 I believe anyone can take CMS level 1, but they recommend some experience working with wine.
 It is actually a pretty tough course!
 I spent about 6 months studying prior to the exam with flashcards and everything and I felt like that was barely enough.
 Not everyone passes level 1, but if you have some experience and spend some time studying you can definitely do it!

 3. What level of wine knowledge should one obtain before taking the level 1 exam?
 Level 2?

 If you have no level of wine experience or wine knowledge I would recommend starting with the WSET program.
 WSET 1 is very easy and everyone passes but it is a good starting point to get your feet wet.
-Level 2 of WSET is much harder than level 1, but in my opinion, still easier then CMS 1!
+Level 2 of WSET is much harder than level 1, but in my opinion, still easier than CMS 1!
 However, this is not a requirement of CMS but a good option!
 In order to take level 2 of CMS, you must have taken and passed level 1 within 3 years.
-They also recommend 2-3 years of experience of working with wine.
+They also recommend 2-3 years of experience working with wine.

 4. Was the level 1 exam more or less difficult than you expected?
 How difficult was it?

 It was definitely harder then I expected!!
 The majority of people passed, but I definitely saw grown men cry because they didn’t pass!
 Also, the blind tasting is intense!
 The master somms really drill you!
 But it is fun and I don’t want to scare people away from it.
 If you put in the time to study, you will pass!